 - Taking a bath or swimming while wearing lenses.

-Parents of adolescents should encourage healthy contact lens care habits in their children so that they develop and maintain healthy behaviour.
+Parents of adolescents should encourage healthy contact lens care habits in their children so that they develop and maintain healthy eyes.

 Here are some contact lens wear and care habits you should develop and follow if you want to avoid your eyes from getting infected.